TritonDataCenter/smartos-live/man/usr/share/man/man8/piadm.8.md

 	bootable pool.
 It is therefore recommended that a Head Node reboot to the newly-enabled pool as soon as possible.

+      piadm destroy <PI-stamp> [ZFS-pool-name]
+      piadm remove <PI-stamp> [ZFS-pool-name]

+        The opposite of `install`, and only accepts a PI-stamp.
+If a boot image exists with the specified PI-stamp, it will also be removed unless it is the only boot image available.

+	`destroy` and `remove` are synonyms, for those used to other distros' `beadm`.

+        This command is disallowed on Triton Compute Nodes.

       piadm install <source> [ZFS-pool-name]

         Installs a new Platform Image into the bootable pool.
 If the source